-A homeowners association is an organization that oversees a community’s governance, business and social affairs by enforcing and following the covenants, collecting and expending the funds and building community.
-HOAs are most common in planned communities and multi-family residential buildings as well as commercial and retail properties.
+A homeowners association is an organization that oversees a community’s governance, business and social affairs by following and enforcing the covenants, collecting and expending the funds and building community.
+HOAs are most common in planned communities and multi-family residential buildings, as well as commercial and retail properties.
 Those who purchase a home in an HOA community must pay certain fees and dues (assessments) to live in the community.

-As a homeowner in an HOA, there are things you need to know about what this means, your responsibilities, and how it benefits you.
-Each community is different.
-Log into your homeowner’s portal to see the specific governing documents and information for your community.
+As a homeowner in an HOA, there are things you need to know about the procedures, responsibilities and benefits of your investment.
+Each community is different!
+Log into your homeowner’s portal to see the specific information and governing documents for your community.

-The Community Association Institute (CAI) has published a pamphlet of information about owner rights and responsibilities for being a member of an association.
+The Community Association Institute (CAI) published a pamphlet of information about owner rights and responsibilities as members of an association.

-You can view and download a PDF copy of this document for yourself.
+You can view and download a PDF copy of this document below.

 Living in an HOA provides a sense of security, community and pride.
-Preserving community design, ensuring financial planning and avoiding problematic activity are a few examples of the outcomes of a well run HOA.
-Other key benefits include:
+Key benefits include: